 Welcome to the University of East-West Medicine!
 I am excited about our programs and what we have to offer you as a student of Traditional Chinese Medicine.
-We offer the Master of Science in Traditional Chinese Medicine, which prepares you for the California Acupuncture Board License.
+We offer the Master of Acupuncture with a Chinese Herbal Medicine Specialization, which prepares you for the California Acupuncture Board License.
 Our passing rate is one of the highest among all the colleges that qualify for the examination.
-Our Master of Science in Traditional Chinese Medicine is offered in English and Mandarin.
+Our Master of Acupuncture with a Chinese Herbal Medicine Specializations offered in English and Mandarin.